bcw222/chromium-website/site/developers/webview-changes/index.md

 some APIs may be more prevalant on that platform than others.

 A change to Android WebView is *potentially high risk* if one of the following hold:
+* The change removes an API, especially if it has an associated [WebView Java API](https://developer.android.com/reference/android/webkit/WebSettings)
-* Theh change removes an API or  changes its behavior such that app code that calls the API may start throwing an exception or otherwise hard-crash
+* The change alters an API's behavior such that app code that calls the API may start throwing an exception or otherwise hard-crash
 * The change has significant impact on the architecture of the Android WebView platform as it differs from other platforms

 A change to Android WebView is likely not *potentially high risk* if one of the following hold: